 Northgate Practice will continue to provide advice/treatment for any medical concerns.
 However, there have been changes to protect staff and patients during the Covid-19 Pandemic.

 - Please follow the latest Covid NHS guidance.
 Please wear a face mask or covering when entering the building.

-The receptionist will arrange a telephone or video consultation for you if necessary in accordance with national guidance.
+The receptionist will arrange an appointment for you if necessary in accordance with national guidance.

 Please remember we are still here to provide advice/treatment for any medical concerns.
 If you need to be seen face to face we can arrange this in a way that keeps you safe.
 Please do not ignore worrying symptoms.